rien333/numbersense-vae/thesis/README.md

 resulted into lower losses.
 The ratio of natural to synthethic images is increased over time, defined by a bezier curve with parameters
 <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/f2c5b82fa8ce51e3945414af55db9555.svg?invert_in_darkmode" align=middle width=277.18409235pt height=21.18721440000001pt/> shown in figure X.X.
 We grow the
-riginal dataset into a hybrid dataset by roughly 8 times, pretraining with a total of 80000 hybrid samples per epoch.
-Testing many different parameters for the hybrid dataset was not given much priority as the total loss seemed to shrink with dataset expansion and training and testing a full model was time expansive.
+original data size by roughly 8 times, pretraining with a total of 80000 hybrid samples per epoch.
+Testing many different parameters for the hybrid dataset was not given much priority as the total loss seemed to shrink with dataset expansion and training and testing a full model was time expensive.

 <!-- Make this a pdf when exporting, maybe in the generate figures.fish thing -->
 ![bezier\_curve](https://github.com/rien333/numbersense-vae/blob/master/thesis/bezier.png "Bezier curve defining the ratio of natural images over syntethic images at time _t_")